HaloHunter480/Modular-Probabilistic-AI-System-for-Options-Pricing/README.md

-# Modular Probabilistic AI System for Options Pricing in Cryptocurrency Markets
+# Modular Probabilistic AI System for Options Pricing

-⚠️ Research/educational project.
+~ Research/educational project.
 Not financial advice or production-ready trading system.

 > **Market-taking system** that exploits stale quotes on Polymarket BTC binary options.
 > When BTC moves on Binance, Polymarket's CLOB takes 2–5 seconds to reprice.